FluidGroup/FluidInterfaceKit/README.md

 For instance, iOS Home screen provides great flexible user interactions.
 The user can stop opening the app while transitioning vice versa.

-> This project is still under development and experimental.
-There is no guarantee to become ready for use in production.
+Also, context menu in iOS 15 must be a kind of fluid-interface.

 Tools for **Fluid Interface** built on top of UIKit.

 **[About Fluid Interfaces](https://medium.com/@nathangitter/building-fluid-interfaces-ios-swift-9732bb934bf5)**
 **[Instagram Threads engineering article](https://about.instagram.com/blog/engineering/on-building-a-fluid-user-interface)**

+## Disclamation

+> This project is still under development and experimental.
+There is no guarantee to become ready for use in production.

 ## Roadmap

+The number of stars makes this project push forward.

 - 100 🌟 TBD
 - 200 🌟 TBD